brigriffin/ldap-auth-servlet/README.md

 ### Install bunlder and gem dependencies

-Currently the only required gem is net-ldap:
+Currently the only required gem is net-ldap.

 	$ gem install bundler
 	$ bundle